All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will I lose weight faster by adding sermorelin?

-Sermorelin is not primarily a weight loss medication.
+Sermorelin isn't primarily a weight loss medication.
 It supports body composition by preserving muscle.
 Your scale weight may decrease at a similar rate, but the quality of your weight loss improves.
 Some patients find that sermorelin's fat metabolism support does contribute to slightly faster fat loss specifically.

 Can I get these benefits from exercise alone?

 Exercise, particularly resistance training, is extremely valuable for muscle preservation.
-However, it may not fully compensate for declining growth hormone levels, especially in patients over 40.
-Sermorelin and exercise work synergistically, each amplifying the other's effects.
+But it may not fully compensate for declining growth hormone levels, especially in patients over 40.
+Sermorelin and exercise work together effectively, each amplifying the other's effects.

 How long until I notice benefits from sermorelin?